playfairs/vessel/README.md

 vessel run vessel.png --argument
 ```

+The complete command reference, including input/output behavior and validation stages, is in [docs/commands.md](docs/commands.md).

+`embed` and `create` combine an image with one opaque payload.
+They do not combine two existing Vessel images or two payloads.
 Embedding rejects empty payloads and images that already contain a Vessel chunk.
 Extraction rejects missing, malformed, corrupt, unsupported, or duplicate Vessel chunks.
-Vessel never executes payloads.

-`create` is the validated PNG container workflow. `run` extracts a verified payload to a secure temporary executable and invokes it directly; it does not execute the image file.
+`create` is the format-detecting, final-validation PNG container workflow. `run` extracts a verified payload to a secure temporary executable and invokes it directly; it does not execute the image file.
 Native macOS executable-image polyglots are currently unsupported because the image and Mach-O formats require incompatible byte-zero signatures.

 ## Format